Razvan48/Chess-A.I./README.md

 **How to use the program:**

-First, the program asks what color the player and the A.I. will be.
+&emsp; First, the program asks what color the player and the A.I. will be.
 It will also ask for the maximum depth of the move search.
 It is recommended to choose a search depth of 4 or 5 (5 still takes 15 seconds for each move on my computer). <br/>

 <br/>

-When the application is running, the font size in the executable must be set to 8, otherwise the board will be too large for the executable screen. <br/>
+&emsp; When the application is running, the font size in the executable must be set to 8, otherwise the board will be too large for the executable screen. <br/>

 <br/>

-To perform a move, type the id of piece to be moved, its start position and its end position. <br/>
+&emsp; To perform a move, type the id of piece to be moved, its start position and its end position. <br/>
 For example, for a white rook from e2 to e4, we will type "Re2e4" and then press enter.
 For a black queen from 7f to 8f, we will type "q7f8f" and press enter. <br/>

 <br/>

-Pieces IDS: <br/>
+&emsp; Pieces IDS: <br/>

 <br/>